Ihtesham-star/MEMS-Gesture-Recognition/README.md

 - Nazarbayev University for providing research facilities and support
 - Dr. Ton Duc Do for invaluable guidance and mentorship throughout this research
+- Centre of Excellence in Medical Robotics and Research at Nazarbayev University
+- National Center for Children's Rehabilitation (NCCR), Astana for collaboration opportunities
+- MTI Device team for MEMS mirror SDK support
 - MediaPipe and DepthAI teams for excellent open-source libraries

 ---